 - Insulate.
 Replace any missing insulation prior to closure and repair of the bottom board, paying particular attention to insulation gaps that may have been created at P-traps. - 2.
 Repair large openings.
 Repair large openings with a durable patch made of bottom board fabric or other compatible material and fastened with vinyl bottom board tape held in place by fasteners installed with a divergent stapler.
 Seal the edges around patches with foam or mastic.
 For large openings, install a rigid backer board behind the bottom board to provide a fastening substrate for the patch. - Repair small openings.
-Repair small gaps and tears with a combination of vinyl bottom board tape, patches, mastic, or foam sealant.
-Alternate materials may be used to repair and seal the bottom board provided thou are empressive for the type of repair and installed part the manufacturer's they are appropriate for the type of repair and installed per the manufacturer's installation instructions.
+Repair small gaps and tears with a combination of vinyl bottom board tape, patches, mastic, or foam sealant. - Alternate materials may be used to repair and seal the bottom board provided they are appropriate for the type of repair and installed per the manufacturer's installation instructions.